When it comes to retirement investing, it’s not always what stocks you invest in that matter, but what accounts you use.

 The funds held in a Roth IRA can be used to invest in several assets, including stocks, bonds, and mutual funds.

 Depending on your investment goals, you also can choose a self-directed IRA, which allows you to invest in other less common assets, like real estate, cryptocurrency, or precious metals.
-Find a custodian who offers self-directed IRA real estate accounts or investing in your desired assets.
+Find a custodian who offers self-directed IRA real estate accounts or investments in your desired assets.

 Roth IRA Pros